ABOUT THE PROGRAM

 SUNDAY

-Worship at one of our Partner Churches
+Worship at our Partner Church, Hope Community Church

 Serve in the children’s ministry (AM) or youth ministry (PM)